MMercieca/CodePath/README.md

 ## Intro

+Some of my philosophy:

+1. Get it working, then make it pretty.

+2. Get Feedback early

 I've invited you to this repository before it is finished.
 I believe in opening pull requests at the beginning of a feature build so feedback can be gathered as soon as possible.
 For one thing, feedback is easier to take the earlier in development a feature or project is in.
 For another, getting feedback at the end which requires a major change is always a bummer.
 I open PRs as soon as I can to encourage the former and avoid the latter as much as possible.

 ## Requirements